Gavin Douglas: Palice of Honour

 The Palice of Honour, dated 1501, is a dream-allegory extending to over 2000 lines, composed in nine-line stanzas.
 It is his earliest work.
 In its descriptions of the various courts on their way to the palace, and of the poet's adventures – first, when he incautiously slanders the court of Venus, and later when after his pardon he joins in the procession and passes to see the glories of the palace – the poem carries on the literary traditions of the courts of love, as shown especially in the "Romaunt of the Rose" and "The Hous of Fame".
 The poem is dedicated to James IV, not without some lesson in commendation of virtue and honour.

 No manuscript of the poem is extant.
 The earliest surviving edition (c.
 1553) was printed at London by William Copland (died 1569).
 An Edinburgh edition, from the press of Henry Charteris (died 1599), followed in 1579.
 From certain indications in the latter and the evidence of some odd leaves discovered by David Laing, it has been concluded that there was an earlier Edinburgh edition, which has been ascribed to Thomas Davidson, printer, and dated c.
 1540.

 Eneados

 Douglas's major literary achievement is the Eneados, a Scots translation of Virgil's Aeneid, completed in 1513, and the first full translation of a major poem from classical antiquity into any modern Germanic language.
 His translation, which is faithful throughout, includes the 13th book by Mapheus Vegius.
 Each of the 13 books is introduced additionally by an original verse prologue.
 These deal with various matters, sometimes semi-autobiographical, in a variety of styles.
+Gavin Douglas mentions that Henry Sinclair, 4th Lord Sinclair, was an inspiration for his Eneados.